golang/website/_content/doc/go1.24.md

 to a byte slice.
 These interfaces provide the same functionality as [`TextMarshaler`](/pkg/encoding#TextMarshaler) and [`BinaryMarshaler`](/pkg/encoding#BinaryMarshaler), but instead of allocating a new slice each time, they append the data directly to an existing slice.
+These interfaces are now implemented by standard library types that already implemented `TextMarshaler` and/or `BinaryMarshaler`.

 #### [`encoding/json`](/pkg/encoding/json/)